 The committee discussed the results of the two activities and recommendations for the ARRT Board of Trustees.
-All eight participants indicated a moderately high or high level of comfort with their understanding of the Minimally Competent Candidate.
-The average confidence rating in the appropriateness of the recommended standard(s) was 4.75 (1 = Not very confident; 5 = Very confident), representing a high degree of confidence.
+Seven participants indicated a moderately-high or high level of comfort with their understanding of the Minimally Competent Cardiac Interventional Radiographer, with one participant indicating a neutral level of comfort.
+The average confidence rating in the appropriateness of the recommended standard(s) was 4.5 (1 = Not very confident; 5 = Very confident), representing a high degree of confidence.
 The average overall rating of satisfaction with the standard setting process was 4.75, signifying a high degree of satisfaction (1 = Not very satisfied; 5 = Very satisfied).